relativityone/server-integrationpoints-integrationpoints/Architecture/Architecture Decision Log/[ADR17] RIP_Integrate_Other_Providers_With_IAPI2.0.md

 }
 ```

 On resume, we read `NumberOfRecordsProcessed` from `JobDetails`, read ID file contents skipping number of lines equal to `NumberOfRecordsProcessed` and call `IDataSourceProvider.GetData` for the rest of them.
 When we finish writing of load file, we set `IsCompleted = true` so we can skip it next time.
+Also we should update `NumberOfRecordsProcessed` so it will be consistent with `IsCompleted` flag.

 Remaining question is, what if container crashes.
 We have two options: